samkennerly/chengdu/README.md

 **REPL** is Python's _Read-Evaluate-Print-Loop_.
 It's what you see when you run `python` or `python3`.
-VSCode has its own custom REPL.
-Here's hot to run it:
+Here's how to run it in VSCode:

 - Launch VSCode.
 - Press CTRL-SHIFT-P to open the Command Palette.